aleda145/interview-scheduling-kontaktsamtal-/README.md

 ### Dependencies
 This problem was solved using Gurobi (https://www.gurobi.com/).
 It is an optimization solver.
 It is free for academic use.

+## Future
+This model is proven to work and no future development is needed.
+However, if you have any questions about it feel free to raise an issue and I will answer your question.
+I can not help you with installing Gurobi, it can be a bit messy but just power through!